gekatateam/neptunus/README_en.md

  - [Parsers](plugins/parsers/) convert raw data into events
  - [Serializers](plugins/serializers/) convert events into data formats for sending to external systems

-Typical pipeline consists of at least one input, at least one output and, not necessarily, processors.

 # Configuration
 Neptunus configuration has two parts - daemon config and pipelines.